The Complete Fence Maintenance & Repair Guide

 Regular cleaning: Use a gentle tool like a soft brush or a low-pressure hose to remove dirt and debris.
 Avoid harsh chemicals that can strip the wood of its natural oils.
 Instead, opt for a mild soap solution to preserve the wood's integrity.

 Waterproofing: This is another crucial maintenance step.
-Apply a fresh coat of water-repellent sealant annually to protect the wood from moisture, which can lead to rot and decay.
+Apply a fresh coat of water-repellent sealant annually to protect the wood from moisture, which can lead to wood rot and decay.
 And when choosing a paint or stain for your wooden fence, make sure it's one approved for outdoor use.

 Chip filler: Get some chip filler or wood glue for those small cracks and chips on your wood fence.
 The faster you act, the more damage you prevent in the future.